Who we are

 FAQs

-1. What’s a slatmill, and is it safe?
+1. What’s a slatmill and is it safe?
 Think of it as a dog-powered treadmill.
-There’s no motor & your pup sets the pace while their trainer coaches & cheers them on.
-Every session is supervised inside our climate-controlled van, so it’s safe, fun, & tailored to your dog.
+There’s no motor and your pup sets the pace while their trainer coaches and cheers them on.
+Every session is supervised inside our climate-controlled van, so it’s safe, fun, and tailored to your dog.

 2. How long is a session?
 Most runs last about 30 minutes.
-We use that time to make sure your dog feels confident & gets a solid workout with potty & water breaks as needed.
+We use that time to make sure your dog feels confident and gets a solid workout with potty and water breaks as needed.

 3. What kind of dog is this for?
 Rocket Paws is for every pup.
-Including wiggly puppies building confidence, to high-energy dogs who need an outlet, to seniors who benefit from gentle, low-impact exercise.
-We adjust the pace & duration to fit your dog’s needs.
+Including wiggly puppies building confidence, high-energy dogs who need an outlet, seniors needing gentle exercise, and working dog maintenance.
+We adjust the pace and duration to fit your dog’s needs.

 4. What should I do before our appointment?
-Keep it simple: no food for at least one hour before the run, a potty break, & a well-fitted harness (harnesses also provided), & we’ll bring the rest.
+Keep it simple: no food for at least two hours before your scheduled run and a potty break 30 minutes prior to your dog’s session.

 5. How often should my dog run?
 Most dogs thrive with one or two sessions a week.
-It helps with fitness, weight management, & burning off that extra zoomie energy.
+It helps with fitness, weight management, and burning off extra energy.
 After your intro run, we’ll help you find the routine that’s best for your pup.

 6. Can I join my dog?
-While we don’t keep human treadmills on deck, we DO invite every owner to join each session for as long as they’d like.
-We’re also prepared and dedicated to forming a bond with your dog when our Pet Parents need a break.
+We don’t keep human treadmills in the van but we do invite every owner to join any session for as long as they’d like.
+We’re also prepared and dedicated to forming a bond with your dog for when our Pet Parents need a break.

 What to expect after a Rocket Paws run

-Once your dog is finished running, they may be a little tired (in a good way!), thirsty, & in need of some chill time.
-Afterward it’s great to let them rest, lounge, or just slow walk indoors.
+Once your dog is finished running they may be tired, thirsty, and in need of some rest.
+Afterward it’s great to let them rest indoors.
 If your pup is older or a little sore, a gentle massage or soft brush might help ease any stiffness.

 Recovery Tips